rlpowell/hblog/tests/tiki_to_md/002_general_test_2/wanted/transhuman_fiction.md

 affair with trying to gross me out, and he succeeded admirably.
 There was nothing sufficiently excellent in there to make up for the horror of The Eaters.
 In fact, I can remember almost nothing else about the book.
-Apparently this is just me, because the WP article doesn't even mention that section at all.
+Apparently this is just me, because the WP article doesn\'t even mention that section at all.
 I keep asking people to reccomend Banks that they are sure *does not* include such deliberate attempts to disgust the reader, but so for no-one has been willing to make such an assertion.

-I've gotten a lot of comments about the above, so let me expand a bit.
+I\'ve gotten a lot of comments about the above, so let me expand a bit.
 The issue there may be totally idiosyncratic.
-It may be specifically about ''food''; I made the *utter* error of reading [The Jeweller Of Second Hand Roe](http://www.isfdb.org/cgi-bin/title.cgi?1004045) recently, which is the only thing that I have ever read, that I can recall, that actually caused me nausea.
+It may be specifically about \'\'food\'\'; I made the *utter* error of reading [The Jeweller Of Second Hand Roe](http://www.isfdb.org/cgi-bin/title.cgi?1004045) recently, which is the only thing that I have ever read, that I can recall, that actually caused me nausea.
 It was all about food.

-I am normally quite difficult to gross out; torture doesn't bother me in the slightest (I enjoy [Goodkind](http://en.wikipedia.org/wiki/The_Sword_of_Truth), for example), nor does any form of explicit sex.
+I am normally quite difficult to gross out; torture doesn\'t bother me in the slightest (I enjoy [Goodkind](http://en.wikipedia.org/wiki/The_Sword_of_Truth), for example), nor does any form of explicit sex.
 Since I had been grossed out so thoroughly be the bits in question, I therefore concluded that Banks must have gone far out of his way to be really disgusting.
 Feedback I have since received leads me to belivee that, rather, I was unusually sensitive to it; so far no-one else has mentioned it as having stood out as particularily gross to them.
-So I'm trying to own this as my own issue at this point.
+So I\'m trying to own this as my own issue at this point.

 Having said all that, I would have been OK with it had the segments in